Water Quality Information | Written By Actual Experts — North Carolina

 Our filters can be ordered through our product pages, and our experts will automatically use your shipping address to know if you are part of the impacted region.

 Dupont: In summary, they are saying that even though Chemours is a Dupont spinoff company, they have no comment because it's now a separate entity.

 Municipalities in Southeast North Carolina: "We are in full compliance of Federal Regulations"

 Hydroviv: No kidding.
 You can't be out of compliance if it's not a regulated chemical.

 We recommend that people take advantage of our "Help no matter what" approach to technical support.
+Our Water Nerds are happy to discuss our products, or point you to our competitors' products that have also been shown to work.
 We have been staffing our live chat line through extended hours to answer questions that people may have.
-If our chat line is busy, you can drop us an email at firstname.lastname@example.org.
-We will answer as soon as we can.
+If our chat line is busy, you can drop us an email at email@example.com.